Private image scanning

 --override-existing-serviceaccounts

-- Configure Kvisor to use the service account for image scanning:
+1. Configure Kvisor to use this service account:

 helm upgrade castai-kvisor castai-helm/castai-kvisor -n castai-agent \